-The application of a post-construction chemical termite barrier or other termite treatments is HIGHLY recommended as a matter of URGENCY for this property as live termite activity has been found on the site previously.
+The application of a post-construction chemical termite barrier or other termite treatments is highly recommended for all properties, particularly if live termite activity has been found on the site previously.
 Such barriers are highly effective in preventing termite attack on any timber building elements throughout the property.